 That is the million-dollar question, now isn’t it—especially when it comes to athletes the tried and true ‘rule of thumb’ that has been touted for years is “8 cups per day”, but is that really the case?
 Probably not if you are an active individual.

 We recommend, aiming for 1/2 an ounce per body weight, due to the amount of fluid you are losing through sweat and perspiration.
 Everybody has different intake needs so this number isn’t hard and fast.
 Depending on your size and perspiration rate, you lose about four cups of water per hour of exercise.
 Learn how much water a fitness enthusiast should consume vs. an athlete here.

 Additionally, you lose about four cups per day through respiration (most individuals) on any given day and another 6 cups per day through elimination.
 Therefore, you need not only the ‘baseline’ minimum to replenish lost stores, but those extra ounces to make up for the extra lost water during your training sessions.
 Numbers aside, listening to your thirst (and also your hunger signals) are most definitely an indicator that you are thirsty.
 In fact, often times a growling stomach or light headache in the afternoon doesn’t mean we need a power snack—but instead some water.

 When it boils down to it there is no hard and fast rule for how much water you or your client should consume.
 That is why it is so crucial to conduct client assessments and intakes.
-Learn how to conduct a client assessment and get a client intake form when you sign up for The Free 7-Day OPEX Coaching Course.
+Learn how to conduct a client assessment and get a client intake form when you sign up for The Free Professional Coaching Blueprint.
 Learn how to conduct assessments today and make sure your clients are hydrated.